 Interested to know if the Chevy 6.2L V8 is a reliable, robust engine?
-Well, the fact that this full-sized half-ton pickup truck has been listed as one of the best engines in the business should speak volumes right?
-So is this powerful, engineering wonder all that it is hyped up to be and what kind of reliable mileage can we expect?
+Well, the fact that this full-sized half-ton pickup truck has been listed as one of the best engines in the business should speak volumes, right?
+With that being said, is this powerful, engineering wonder all that it is hyped up to be, and what kind of reliable mileage can we expect?

 The Chevy 6.2 engine and the transmissions have proven to last in excess of 250,000 miles and beyond.
 With regular service intervals and proper maintenance they can last 10-20 years or over 250,000 miles.